 We are opening up heritage spaces and improving access in and around our Mitchell and Macquarie buildings.

-By creating a beautiful multistorey set of circulation galleries with new public lifts and stairs we are connecting all the floors of the Mitchell building and improving the way people understand and move through our spaces.
+The new multistorey set of circulation galleries, public lifts and stairs will connect all floors of the Mitchell building and improve the way people understand and move through our spaces.

 Currently, the Library does not have an accessible entrance that meets the needs of all of its visitors, including those with restricted mobility, as well as school and tourist groups.
 The ramp leading to the Macquarie Street entrance does not comply with contemporary standards for disability access, and passage between the two Library buildings is difficult to navigate.

 We are working with expert heritage consultants as well as leading architects to design an access ramp into the Mitchell building.
 The development application for the Library's accessible entrance has been lodged and will be available on the City of Sydney website until the 5 February 2018 here.

 Photomontage of Shakespeare Place looking west with proposed ramp.
 Submitted as part of DA.